 The Precious Plastics project is to be shared by the communities we support and the locals we live alongside.

-In this space Precious Plastic machines are being built to turn plastic waste, from informal camps and the local area, into new beautiful and useful items!
-(See video below!)
+In our workshop Precious Plastic machines are being built to turn plastic waste, from informal camps and the local area, into new beautiful and useful items!

 what is precious plastics?